passcod/blook/2017-feb-10-monthly-update.md

 to the main post, and add a list (with links) of all the entries onto that main post.

-I've also published two so-far-unpublished shorts into this collection.
+I've also published two so-far-unpublished pieces from 2016 into this collection.
 The first is a short poem written last year: [Unlit].
 The second is a sci-fi story originally written for a contest: [Regulus].
 It is accompanied by a few pages of [notes and commentary].

 [an introductory post]: /2015/jan/25/300-shorts
 [Unlit]: /2016/oct/14/unlit